• New Posts

 Ingredients

-• 1 lb thawed frozen pizza dough (thawed)
+• 1 pound frozen pizza dough (thawed to room temperature, see Note)

 Instructions

-• Bake until golden, about 30 min; cool and remove from pan.
+• Bake until golden, about 30 minutes; cool completely and remove from pan to a serving board.

-• Cut 1 lb fresh mozzarella into thin slices and lay all over the top of the foccacia.
-Top with slices of tomato.
-Sprinkle with extra salt and pepper.
+• Sprinkle with extra salt and pepper.
 Top with torn or chopped basil and drizzle with extra olive oil to serve.
-Cut into 10 pieces.
+Cut into 10 or more pieces.

 Notes